 But I have calculated that to get $75,000 by age75, you would have to invest that $612/y at a 4% return p.a.

-Hence, buying the AIA Triple Critical Cover Life to me is like buying the VALUE plan with a guaranteed 4%p.a with AIA.
+Buying the AIA Triple Critical Cover Life to me is like buying the VALUE plan with around a 4%p.a return with AIA.

 - Aviva MyMultipay CI III has no waiting period between early CI claims